 The Babi clan enjoyed the advantage of a longstanding presence in the province spanning more than two generations.
-The progenitor of this clan, Sher Khan I arrived in Gujarat in the mid seventeenth century and thereafter members of this clan appear numerously in the suba administration as: naib faujdars, faujdars etc. and even the high office of suba nazim.
+The progenitor of this clan Sher Khan I arrived in Gujarat in the mid seventeenth century and thereafter members of this clan appear numerously in the suba administration as naib faujdars; faujdars; naib nazim, and even the high office of suba nazim.
 For nearly a decade (1743-53), Jawan Mard Khan Babi managed the suba administration as the nazim till Ahmedabad was surrendered to the Marathas.